ARCHIVED-mean-stack/session-3/README.md

-#MEAN Session Two
+#MEAN Session Three

-##Gulp workflow
+##A Simple Gulp Workflow

+Here we abandon Koala and enable automatic browser refresh.
 Make sure that Node, Ruby and GIT are installed.

-Then:
+Install [Gulp] globally for all users:
 `sudo npm install -g gulp`

-`sudo npm install -g browserify`b ???

 `sudo gem install sass`